Borrowing: Students, Faculty, Staff

 Reference

-Reference Materials include dictionaries, encyclopedias, and style guides are located on the 2nd Floor of Bata Library.
-Reference materials are only available for in-library use.
+Reference Materials include dictionaries, encyclopedias, and style guides are located on the main (2nd) floor of Bata Library and near the Service Desk at the Durham Library.
+Reference materials are only available for in-library use and cannot be loaned out.

 Reserves

-Reserve items are high-use items with a 3-hour loan.
-To access this collection, bring the call number of the item you wish to access to the Library Service Desk.
+Reserve items are high-use items with a 4-hour loan.
+To access this collection, bring the call number of the item you wish to access to the Library Service Desk, at either Bata Library and the Durham Library.
+(You should be able to get the call number and title from your course reading list!)

 • As these items are in high demand the following fines apply: